A research proposal should present your idea or question and expected outcomes with clarity and definition – the what.

-No more than 2000 words.
-But it's worth checking the details of what's required from your specific faculty and degree with your supervisor or the relevant postgraduate research coordinator.
+Usually no more than 2000 words, but check the requirements of your degree, and your supervisor or research coordinator.

 Presenting your idea clearly and concisely demonstrates that you can write this way – an attribute of a potential research candidate that is valued by assessors.

 Your title should clearly indicate what your proposed research is about.

 State the name, department and faculty or school of the academic who has agreed to supervise you.
 Rest assured, your research supervisor will work with you to refine your research proposal ahead of submission to ensure it meets the needs of your discipline.

 Describe your proposed mode of research.
 Which may be closely linked to your discipline, and is where you will describe the style or format of your research, e.g. data, field research, composition, written work, social performance and mixed media etc.